TomfromBerlin/Debian-Pihole-Unbound/README.md

 ### /etc/unbound/unbound.conf.d/pi-hole.conf

 This file contains settings wich can be found [here](https://docs.pi-hole.net/guides/dns/unbound/#configure-unbound).
 Basically, you can copy/paste the content.
 The only(!) change I made is `do-ip6: no` to `do-ip6: yes`.
 For some reason Unbound (ver.
 1.9.x) seems to want to use IP6.
 After a long search I found a hint in the depths of the internet that this could be the reason why Unbound is not playing.
-After that it worked.
+After changing that entry it worked.
 This may be due to the fact that this is also activated by default in the Fritzbox and I have not switched it off.
 But it gets even weirder later when it comes to telling Pi-hole to use Unbound as DNS.

 ### /etc/unbound/unbound.conf.d/resolvconf_resolvers.conf.backup